Special Events, November 19–January 8

-Join us for a unique and fascinating wine seminar featuring Reidel crystal and delicious wine.
+Join us for a unique and fascinating wine seminar featuring Riedel crystal and delicious wine.
 Our speaker will demonstrate how the shape of the glass influences our perception and enjoyment of the wine.
-Price includes comparative tasting of three different wines and three crystal glasses from Reidel's Veritas Collection to take home (a retail value of $104).
-Option to purchase more wine glass sets at special pricing. $65 per Member. $75 per nonmember.
+Price includes comparative tasting of four different wines and four crystal glasses from Riedel's Veritas Collection to take home (a retail value of $138).
+Option to purchase more wine glass sets at special pricing. $80 per Member. $90 per nonmember.
 Purchase tickets online or by calling 800.448.3883.
 Tickets to this event include admission to Yuletide Jazz & Wine in the Galleries Reception Atrium on that evening.

 Especially for Families

 Monday–Friday, 2:30–4:30 pm; weekends, 12:30–4:30 pm